 This author believes that Rounders, or something very like it was probably played several centuries prior to the first documentary evidence of the game.
-There is an engraving in the Bodleian Library dated 1344 which depicts a woman about to throw (apparently underarm) a ball towards a chap wielding a large club which is thinner at the handle end.
+There is an engraving in the Bodleian Library dated 1344 which depicts a woman about to throw (underarm) a ball towards a chap wielding a large club which is thinner at the handle end.
 The picture that you can see to the right, however, only shows half the story, because the engraving also has several other figures of both sexes which the illustrator did not include because they were mostly damaged or indistinct.
 These figures are waiting to catch or stop the ball once the batsman has hit it.

 The description of the engraving does not mention any posts or bases so whether the game just involved hitting or whether running was also involved isn't known.
-But if no wicket is indicated so it doesn't appear to be an ancestor of Cricket.
+But no wicket is shown so it doesn't appear to be an ancestor of Cricket.
 And people playing Stoolball hit the ball with their hand in those days so it cannot be that game.

 Therefore, if the game is the ancestor of any modern game, Rounders seems to be the most likely candidate.

 The other primary theory, equally vague, is that Rounders is a development of the old game of Stoolball.
 This game is mentioned in texts that go back as far as the fifteenth century.
 At this time, of course, there were no governing bodies dictating rules and so people played such games at fairs and on the village green in a variety of different ways.
 The only really consistent thing is that one player threw a ball and another player hit it - generally speaking with their hand.
 The stools were usually described as a wicket but in some versions, multiple stools were set up in a ring and players had to run from one to another.